 Gingival irrigation is also called oral irrigation.
 It is a common procedure during the treatment of periodontal disease where are dentist uses a stream of directed water to loosen and remove built-up plaque and debris from underneath the primary gum line.

-Irrigation is done in combination with other treatments like scaling and root planning to better eliminate bacteria and any infected tissue.
+Irrigation is done in combination with other treatments like scaling and root planing to better eliminate bacteria and any infected tissue.
 Depending on how severe your condition is, our dentist can even spray antimicrobials to attack infection and improve overall oral health and wellness.

 Not everyone who has periodontal disease will require gingival irrigation.
 This treatment works best for someone who is in the early stages of gum disease, and it is typically performed with a thorough cleaning for the best results.